Is Cement and Concrete the Same Thing?

 What is the environmental impact of cement production?

-Cement production has significant environmental impacts, primarily due to the energy-intensive processes involved and the emissions generated.
-Understanding these impacts and exploring ways to mitigate them is crucial for sustainable construction practices.
+Cement production presents significant environmental challenges due to its energy-intensive processes and the emissions generated.
+Understanding these impacts and exploring reduction strategies is vital for sustainable construction practices.

 Energy Consumption